jango042/social-media-api/README.md

 # Social Media API Application README

-This README provides an overview of your Spring Boot application, including how to run it and interact with the APIs provided by the Post, Comment, and User Controllers.
+This README provides an overview of Social Media Api application, including how to run it and interact with the APIs provided by the Post, Comment, and User Controllers.

 ## Table of Contents